ExpediaGroup/flyte/README.md

 ## Postman

-There are a number of postman files in [postman] that can be used to test running flyte-api
+There are a number of postman files in [postman] that can be used to test running flyte

 ## Acceptance Tests